 \section{Introduction}

 Homogeneity and isotropy are the two basic cosmological principles that form the basis of standard cosmology, often known as the $\Lambda$CDM cosmology.
-This cosmological model provides answers to many questions about our understanding of the world through the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric, together with the energy-momentum tensor in the conventional perfect fluid form \cite{Pebbles_1994}.
-Researchers are encouraged to expand this traditional formalism to identify alternative theories or modifications to general relativity (GR) for a number of reasons, including the Universe's current rapid expansion \cite{Riess, Perlmutter_1999, Ma_2011}, non-observational evidence about dark matter (DM) \cite{Trimble_87}, and dark energy (DE) \cite{Frieman_2008}.
-Therefore, a good number of modified formalisms of GR have been developed to refute the idea of the Universe's exotic matter and energy contents used to describe respectively its missing mass and current rapid expansion, usually referred to as the modified theories of gravity (MTGs).
+This cosmological model uses the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric and the energy-momentum tensor in the standard form of a perfect fluid, to address most questions about the Universe \cite{Pebbles_1994}.
+Researchers are encouraged to expand this traditional formalism to identify alternative theories or modifications to general relativity (GR) for a number of reasons, including the Universe's current rapid expansion \cite{Riess, Perlmutter_1999, Ma_2011}, zero observational evidence of dark matter (DM) \cite{Trimble_87} and dark energy (DE) \cite{Frieman_2008}.
+Therefore, a good number of modified formalisms of GR have been developed to disprove the notion of the Universe's exotic matter and exotic energy contents used to describe, respectively, its missing mass and current rapid expansion.
+These formalisms are generally known as the modified theories of gravity (MTGs).